Have a question?

 • No global benchmarking or accreditation recognition

 Reality check: If anyone can get a certificate easily, it does not differentiate you in a competitive compliance job market.
+That's exactly why the free step should be quick (FIHT) and your real investment should go into a role-aligned certification.

 What Employers Actually Accept in 2026